GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

      > I know that nothing good lives in me, that is, in my sinful nature….
 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it.
 (Rom.
 7:20)

-   - b.
-Whereas the sinful nature monopolizes the will of the unregenerate man, thereby inducing him to be a slave to sin, after the rebirth however, its power over the regenerate man is restrained by the Holy Spirit.
+   - Whereas the sinful nature monopolizes the will of the unregenerate man, thereby inducing him to be a slave to sin, after the rebirth however, its power over the regenerate man is restrained by the Holy Spirit.

-   - c.
-The power of sin now has a serious competition in its battle for the will of the regenerate man.
+   - The power of sin now has a serious competition in its battle for the will of the regenerate man.
 Paul describes this inner battle in this way:

      > For the sinful nature desires what is contrary to the Spirit, and the Spirit what is contrary to the sinful nature.
 They are in conflict with each other, so that you do not do what you want.
 (Gal.
 5:17-8)